Eunsong/SpinDynamicsSimulator/README.md

        3            <i+1>3

 These are next-nearest-neighbors, so add *J2* in each line above.
-Now add all these togther to your *topol.top* file.
+Now add all these togther under *[ bonds ]* section to your *topol.top* file.
 It should look somethign like this:

     [ bonds ]
       #a                b   HamiltonianType
        0            <i-1>1  J1
        0                 1  J1
        0                 3  J1